Important info to ensure that your next

 Dive Bus Trips

-Chips, chocolate, fruit and sodas are still available on The Dive Bus trips, but no picnic lunch.
-You’re very welcome to bring your own; some accommodations provide them on request so it’s worth checking with yours.
+Chips, chocolate, fruit and sodas are still available on the Dive Bus trips, but no picnic lunches, for obvious reasons.
+You’re very welcome to bring your own; some accommodations provide them on request, so it might be worth checking with yours.

 PADI Dive Courses